kparfenovv/project_russian-travel/README.md

 The project uses the following techniques:

+- Grid-based layout using CSS Grid
-- Flexbox for element positioning
+- Element positioning using Flexbox
-- Grid-layout for creating the website's grid
-- Adaptive layout for screen sizes of 1280px, 1024px, 768px, 320px
+- Media queries for responsiveness across different screen resolutions
-- BEM Nested methodology for organizing CSS selectors
+- Applying BEM methodology for organizing selectors and CSS files
-- CSS pseudoclasses for adding styles to elements
+- Usage of pseudo-elements for styling elements
+- Semantic HTML structure for better accessibility and SEO
+- Animations and transformations to enhance user experience
+- Web font integration for typography styling

 ## Future Improvements